 Twyla Tharp accomplished all this in her youth, when her own powerful dancing was one of her company’s prime attractions.
-Over the course of her career, she has choreographed over a hundred dance works, three Broadway shows and five feature films.
+Over the course of her career, she has choreographed over 160 works, from shorter dance works to evening-length ballets, along with12 television specials, four Broadway shows and six feature films.
 Her work has been recognized with honors ranging from Broadway’s Tony Award to the National Medal of the Arts.

 When did you first have a vision of what you wanted to do?